Seaborg Center Student Programs

 Cyber Security Camp

-This camp will take place the week of July 28, 2014 and provides high school age students a chance to learn introductory skills in the increasingly important area of cyber security, also known as information assurance.
+This camp provides high school age students a chance to learn introductory skills in the increasingly important area of cyber security, also known as information assurance.
+More details will be released in the coming months for the summer 2015 camp.

 Have presentations at your school to learn more about planets, comets, space telescopes or the sun in an interactive atmosphere.